 “Did I hire the wrong person?”

 I remember thinking that right after I’d gotten into a heated argument with our programmer, Matt, for the very first time.

 This was back in 2014.
-We’d recently hired Matt at Know Your Company.
+We’d recently hired Matt at Know Your Company (now today Know Your Team.)
 A few weeks into his time with us, I disagreed with how he was handling our support requests.
 Matt had replied quickly to a few CEOs… but in my opinion, it was too quick.
 I didn’t think he’d answered their concerns thoroughly enough.
 We ended up arguing about what was more important in customer service: speed or quality.

 Man, it was frustrating.
 To feel like your teammate is not on the same page as you.
 To feel the tug, the push, the pull, the back-and-forth of opinions.
 We got into it.
 No yelling or name-calling or anything… but it was an intense exchange.

 At the time, I thought: “Uh oh.”
 If we’re arguing this early on in our time together, maybe this wasn’t going to work out.
 Were we irreparably incompatible?
 Perhaps I shouldn’t have even hired him, in the first place?

 Then I reminded myself: Arguing is a good thing.

 Why?
 Arguing is a sign that you care.
 You care enough to have strong opinions about how to make the company better.
 You’re willing to bring those opinions forward, and battle it out for the best one.